Namaeus/Codesign_ReadMe/cd_garage.md

 **3.** Install the SQL file.
 This is located inside the `READ_ME_AFTER_PURCHASING` folder, it's named `cd_garage_SQLFILE`.

 **4.** Before starting the resource, please read all of the configurable files inside the `configs` folder.
-This is located inside the main `cd_garage` folder .
+This is located inside the main `cd_garage` folder.
 Now you can configure the resource to suit your servers needs.

  **5.** **WARNING** do not edit the obfuscated files in any way, as this will result in you being blacklisted.